phusion/phusion-server-tools/README.md

 ### run

-Runs the given command in the following way:
+This tool allows running a command in various ways.
+Supported features:

+ * Running the command with a different name (`argv[0]` value).
+Specify `--program-name NAME` to use this feature.
+ * Sending a copy of the output to a log file.
+Specify `--log-file FILENAME` to use this feature.
+It will overwrite the log file by default; specify `--append` to append to the file instead.
+ * Sending a copy of the output to syslog.
+Specify `--syslog` to use this feature. `run` will use the command's program name as the syslog program name. `--program-name` is respected.
+ * Sending the output to [pv](http://www.ivarch.com/programs/pv.shtml).
+You can combine this with `--log-file` and `--syslog`.
+ * Printing the exit code of the command to a status file once the command exits.
+Specify `--status-file FILENAME` to use this feature.
+ * Holding a lock file while the command is running.
+If the lock file already exists, then `run` will abort with an error.
+Otherwise, it will create the lock file, write the command's PID to the file and delete the file after the command has finished.
+ * Sending an email after the command has finished.
+Specify `--email-to EMAILS` to use this feature.
+It should be a comma-separated list of addresses.

+`run` always exhibits the following properties:

- * stdin is redirected to /dev/null.
+ * It redirects stdin to /dev/null.
+ * It exits with the same exit code as the command, unlike bash which exits with the exit code of the last command in the pipeline.
- * stdout and stderr are both printed to `run`'s stdout, and also to either a log file or to syslog.
+ * stdout and stderr are both combined into a single stream.
+If you specify `--log-file`, `--syslog` or `--pv` then both stdout and stderr will be redirected to the pipeline.
- * It waits until the command has exited and returns with the same exit code.
  * All signals are forwarded to the command process.

-The following features are also available:

- * `--status-file`: a file for storing the exit code of the command.
-It is created before the command is run, but is empty initially.
- * `--lock-file`: `run` will abort with an error if the given lock file already exists.
-Otherwise, it will create the lock file, write its PID to it and delete the lock file after the command has finished.
- * `--email-to`: send an email to the given (comma-separated) addresses when the command has finished.

 ### syslog-tee